The Beginner’s Guide to Bitcoin Arbitrage

 Total revenue – $11,645 * 100 = $1,164,500

 Total profit – $1,164,500 – $1,156,100 = $8,400

 An interesting thing to notice from the example above is that we need a relatively large amount of capital in order to make a substantial profit via arbitrage.
 However, in real life things are more complicated than the simplified example above.

 When trying to arbitrage you’ll probably encounter several setbacks:

 - It may take some time to verify transactions (to and from exchanges), and during this time the price of Bitcoin may change.

-- Many exchanges require considerable verification steps in order to trade a large number of Bitcoins.
+- Many exchanges require considerable verification steps in order to trade a large amount of Bitcoins.

 - Exchanges fees, which I have overlooked in the given example, will eat away at your profits.

 - Transaction volume need to be high enough on both exchanges to satisfy such large orders of buying and selling.